Vehicle registration plates of Malaysia: Commemorative plates

+Special Registration Number Specifications as shown by the Technical Inspection Unit from Negeri Sembilan Road Transport Department (JPJ Negeri Sembilan) to a fancy number plate offender.

 A limited number of commemorative vanity plates, or plates with distinctive prefixes are made available by the Malaysian Road Transport Department at a higher cost.
 These special plates may be used to denote the manufacturer of the car, such as the Proton prefix for Proton cars or special events, such as the SUKOM prefix for the 1998 Commonwealth Games.